 We believe that partnership with parents is essential in relation to SEND.
-Parents will be informed as soon as a provision is being made for their child.
+Parents will be informed as soon as a provision is being made for their child, by the class teacher.
 They will be kept informed about their child's progress and their views and support are highly valued.
 The school will seek parent's permission before consulting any outside agency and tell them in advance when a professional is visiting the school.
 Any reports produced by professionals will be shared with parents.
 Parents are sent a copy of all reviews and targets.
 There are always opportunities for parents to come into school on either an informal or formal basis to discuss concerns with the class teacher, SENDCo or the head teacher.
-Our school Family Support Advisor can offer support and guidance on a range of issues and can also signpost families to specialist services.